SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 The issues that concerned them were something like the CDC's ACIP can't make a recommendation unless the FDA gives an approval or at least an EUA, so the next step for the FDA is to let these data mature and then consider a mix-and-match EUA.
 There was some chit-chat about what data people would like to see to make that happen.
-(Furilla disagreed that an EUA would be required, given that all 3 vaccines are at least EUA'd or even fully approved.
+(Kurilla disagreed that an EUA would be required, given that all 3 vaccines are at least EUA'd or even fully approved.
 They could move as soon as Moderna and J&amp;J are fully approved.
 So that's a potential shortcut, maybe?)